 How Much to Expect from a Car Accident Settlement

-We say might because every case is different.
-After representing over 3,500 Californians over the past decade, Levinson Law Group understands this better than anyone else.
+We say might because every car accident case is different.
+After representing over 3,500 Californians over the past decade, the California auto accident lawyers at Levinson Law Group understand this better than anyone else.

 Unfortunately, no mystical computer exists that magically sends you 100% accurate settlement numbers.